EV vs Diesel Total Cost of Ownership for Canadian Fleets

 4. Input your local electricity rates (on-peak and off-peak) and projected diesel prices.

-5. Stack applicable incentives: federal, provincial/state, municipal, and utility programs.
+5. Stack available incentives: federal, provincial/state, municipal, and utility programs.

 6. Estimate carbon credit revenue based on your jurisdiction and projected annual mileage.

 If this sounds like a lot of spreadsheet work, it is.
-That’s exactly why 7Gen built a free TCO Calculator that automates the entire process.
-Input your fleet profile, and it generates a detailed cost comparison in minutes.
+That's exactly why 7Gen built a free TCO Calculator that automates the entire process.
+Input your fleet profile, fleet size, and duty cycle, and it generates a detailed cost comparison in minutes.

 Try the 7Gen TCO Calculator →